C# ADO.NET ODBC tutorial

 }

-9. Once OdbcDataReader.Read() returns false, we have read every row in the result set, so now we should cleanup the objects we have used
+9. Once OdbcDataReader.Read() returns false, every row in the result set has been read.
+Clean up the objects.

 DbReader.Close();